In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 - Action Fixtures – It is used to run tests for a sequence of events.
 These events can be like clicking on a button, checking values

-I have tried to demonstrate the concepts so that we can start exploring more on FitNesse.
-The tester’s mindset also needs to be changed and have to be broadened.
+I have tried to demonstrate the concepts so that we can start exploring FitNesse.
+The tester’s mindset also needs to be changed and broadened.
 We have to stop restricting ourselves to look inside the code.
-I feel; ultimately we are testing the code, so why don’t we try to see the code and test then and there?
+According to me, as we are testing the code, why don’t we try to see the code and test then and there?

-Start sharpening your programming skills and emphasis more on building the logic and rather learning syntax.
-Once you are well versed with programming concepts and have practice on implementing it, exploring FitNesse will become easier.
+Start sharpening your programming skills and emphasis more on building logic and rather learning syntax.
+Once you are well versed with programming concepts and have practice on implementing them, exploring FitNesse will be easier.

 Conclusion